konrad/2018-01-10-RNA-Seq-Workshop_Guwahati/Installation.md

 take a moment depending on the speed of your internet connection.
 During the installation process you will be asked several questions.
-Instead of `your_username` the username you have chosen before during the installation of Ububntu will be displayed.
+Instead of `your_username` the username you have chosen before during the installation of Ubuntu will be displayed.
 Write

 ```
 $ bash Anaconda3-5.0.1-Linux-x86_64.sh